All Episodes

 And the enemy, Vladimir Putin, is at the gates of NATO.

-And if we don't demonstrate that we have uh the strength, the conviction to stand up for our NATO members on the front lines, the Baltic states.
+And if we don't demonstrate that we have the strength, the conviction to stand up for our NATO members on the front lines, the Baltic states, you and I have talked about this, Poland, Romania, Slovakia, Hungary.

 We need to be prepared for that possibility because his risk calculus has changed.

-Well, the question is whether Vladimir Putin believes that the United States, a U.S. led alliance.
+Well, the question is whether Vladimir Putin believes that the United States, a U.S.-led alliance, does he believe that the United States has the capability to leave NATO?

 Congressman, do you see that scenario unfolding?

-And he invades, they say Latvia, then that's like him invading Nebraska.
+And he invades, they say, Latvia, then that's like him invading Nebraska.

-So either NATO i it exists or not.
+So either NATO exists or not.

-And nineteen of them haven't.
+And 19 of them haven't.

 Countries like Germany, Spain, Italy, Canada haven't done that.